adunoluwa1/ML---Customer-Retention-Analysis-/README.md

 # ML-Customer-Retention-Analysis
-A descriptive and predictive analysis on customer retentnion in a telecommunication company Cleaned and visualized the data to extract hidden insights about customer behaviour using Power BI Trained several Machine learning classification algorihthms and compared the prediction accuract Predicted customer churn with a prediction accuracy of 86.21% using the random forest model
+A descriptive and predictive analysis on customer retention in a telecommunication company Cleaned and visualized the data to extract hidden insights about customer behaviour using Power BI Trained several Machine learning classification algorihthms and compared the prediction accuract Predicted customer churn with a prediction accuracy of 86.21% using the random forest model